raviqqe/raviqqe.github.io/src/pages/resume.md

 - Term: May 2017 - August 2017, Malaysia
 - Position: Full Stack Engineer

-- MVP implementation of a personal assistant mobile application that completes tasks, such as posting pictures on social media and requesting Uber rides, instead of users used via voice interfaces.
+- MVP implementation of a personal assistant application that completes tasks, such as posting pictures on social media and requesting Uber rides, instead of users used via voice interfaces.
 - Worked on deep learning, voice recognition, FaaS, TypeScript, React Native, GraphQL, Python, TensorFlow, and Firebase/Google Cloud Platform.

 ## Toyota Central R&D Labs.